top of page

 How Rapid Liquid Printing Works vs. Conventional 3D Printing

-To understand RLP’s advantage, consider how it differs from common 3D printers.
-Fused Deposition Modeling (FDM) uses a heated nozzle to extrude plastic layer by layer, and SLA printers cure resin with lasers or LEDs, also building up thin layers.
-Both processes often require support structures for overhangs and tend to be slow for large builds.
-By contrast, RLP “draws” material freely in all directions because the gel bath holds each segment until it hardens.
+To grasp RLP’s advantages, it’s essential to understand how it contrasts with common 3D printers.
+Fused Deposition Modeling (FDM) uses a heated nozzle to extrude plastic layer by layer, while SLA printers cure resin with lasers or LEDs, building thin layers.
+Both methods usually require support structures for overhangs and tend to be slow for larger builds.
+In contrast, RLP “draws” material in all directions, as the gel bath retains each segment until it hardens.

-In practice, an RLP machine works like this: A CAD model is sliced into 3D toolpaths, and a gantry system moves the nozzle through a tank of viscoelastic gel.
-As the nozzle extrudes liquid (silicone, rubber, or other fast-curing material) into the gel, the material instantaneously cures or crosslinks.
+An RLP machine operates using CAD software to prepare 3D toolpaths, which guide the nozzle through a tank of viscoelastic gel.
+When the nozzle extrudes liquid into the gel, the material cures instantly.
 The gel “self-heals” behind the nozzle, closing any path so printed lines stay in place.
-When printing is finished, the whole object – now solid – is lifted out.
-The suspension gel is simply rinsed away with water.
-There’s no blasting with heat or UV and no post-curing required.
+When printing ends, the entire solid object is raised from the tank and rinsed to remove the gel.
+There's no need for blasting with heat or UV light, and no post-curing step.

-This fundamentally changes the fabrication process.
-For example, BMW’s investment arm notes that RLP “eliminates the geometric constraints of traditional layered 3D printing” bmwiventures.com.
-Without gravity pulling on uncured material, you can print complex, soft shapes (even long overhangs or lattice structures) without collapse.
-A Steelcase/MIT demo showed a lattice-topped table printed in about half an hour – a job that took 50+ hours with standard 3D printing.
-MIT’s Skylar Tibbits reports parts printed in minutes instead of days, since the gel-supported lines cure almost as fast as they’re extruded steel.
+This process fundamentally alters the fabrication landscape.
+For instance, BMW’s investment arm emphasizes that RLP “eliminates the geometric constraints of traditional layered 3D printing.”
+Since gravity does not affect uncured material, printing complex, soft shapes—such as long overhangs or lattice structures—becomes feasible without risk of collapse.
+For example, a recent demo by Steelcase and MIT saw a lattice-topped table printed in roughly half an hour—an endeavor that previously took over 50 hours with standard 3D printing.
+MIT’s Skylar Tibbits reports parts can now be finished in minutes instead of days due to the rapid curing process facilitated by the gel.

-In short, RLP trades layer-by-layer building for a free-form, gravity-free deposition.
-The gel suspension supports each line, effectively acting like an invisible scaffold.
-This yields printed parts that often have better structural integrity than if they were built in unsupported layers.
-As one review notes, RLP allows “the creation of complex, soft shapes that were thought to be impossible” by conventional methods, and the parts “become ready to use” immediately, with no extra work or wasted support material.
+In summary, RLP replaces the slow layer-by-layer approach with a free-form, gravity-free deposition.
+This gel suspension acts as an invisible scaffold, leading to printed parts that often exhibit better structural integrity compared to those built in unsupported layers.
+RLP enables the creation of complex shapes considered impossible with conventional methods, as these parts "become ready to use" immediately, without any additional finishing work or wasted support materials.

 Advantages: Speed, Scale, Materials, and More